 Oesophagus-gastro-duodenoscopy (EGD): EGD is an upper endoscopy procedure.
-In this procedure, the gastroenterologist will insert a tube with a camera at the tip, known as endoscope, into the mouth.
+In this procedure, the gastroenterologist will insert a tube with a camera at the tip, known as an endoscope, into the mouth.
 The tube moves into the oesophagus, stomach and proximal part of the small intestine.
 EGD is used to diagnose various conditions such as celiac disease, inflammatory bowel disease, GERD, and ulcers.
 EGD also diagnoses the diseases, such as eosinophilic esophagitis, through biopsy.
 EGD has also found its place in a therapeutic outcome such as removal of foreign bodies, treating oesophageal strictures, and endoluminal gastroplication for treating GERD in children.

 Capsule endoscopy: Capsule endoscopy plays a vital role in viewing those areas which are not possible through upper and lower endoscopies.
 Depending upon the age of children undergoing capsule endoscopy, the capsule is either placed through endoscopy or swallowed.
 Diseases diagnosed through capsule endoscopy include Crohn’s disease, unexplained GI bleeding, and tumours.
 As it does not use radiations, anaesthesia or sedation, it is of particular importance in children.